Slovaks again protest over journalist's murder, demand sacking of police chief

 Fico picked his deputy, Peter Pellegrini, to lead a reshuffled cabinet that was sworn-in on March 22.

-Protest organizers are demanding police president Tibor Gaspar be removed and legislation be changed to keep the government’s interior minister from handpicking a successor to ensure an impartial investigation of Kuciak’s murder.
+Protest organisers are demanding police president Tibor Gaspar be removed and legislation be changed to keep the government’s interior minister from handpicking a successor to ensure an impartial investigation of Kuciak’s murder.

 Police have said the murder was likely connected to his work, and a prosecutor has described it as a contract killing.